openresty/lua-resty-core/lib/ngx/ssl.md

 [parse_pem_priv_key](#parse_pem_priv_key) function for the current SSL connection.

 Returns `true` on success, or a `nil` value and a string describing the error otherwise.

+Note that this `set_priv_key` function will run slightly faster, in terms of CPU cycles wasted, than the [set_der_priv_key](#set_der_priv_key) variant, since the first function uses opaque cdata pointers which do not require any additional conversion needed to be performed by the SSL library during the SSL handshake.

 This function was first added in version `0.1.7`.